Lockheed U-2: Asia

 Detachment G pilots began using the unmarked Taiwanese "Detachment H" U-2 for North Vietnam overflights in February 1962, but as tactical intelligence became more important, after the Gulf of Tonkin Resolution of August 1964 SAC took over all U-2 missions in Indochina.
 In late November 1962, Detachment G was deployed to Takhli Royal Thai Air Force Base, Thailand, to carry out overflights of the Chinese-Indian border area after Indian prime minister Jawaharlal Nehru requested military aid following the Sino-Indian War in October–November 1962.
 In 1963, India agreed to an American request for a permanent U-2 base for Soviet and Chinese targets, offering Charbatia, although it was only briefly used and Takhli remained Department G's main Asian base.
 After the Vietnamese ceasefire in January 1973 prohibited American military flights, CIA pilots again used the unmarked Detachment H U-2 over North Vietnam during 1973 and 1974.
 Several U-2s were lost over China.

 In 1963, the CIA started project Whale Tale to develop carrier-based U-2Gs to overcome range limitations.
 During the development of the capability, CIA pilots took off and landed U-2Gs on the aircraft carrier and other ships.
 The U-2G was used only twice operationally.
 Both flights from Ranger occurred in May 1964 to observe France's development of an atomic bomb test range at Moruroa in French Polynesia.

+In reality, as of that date (May 1964), no development work had yet begun on the Moruroa atoll.
+The first infrastructure was not built until the end of 1964.